 “At first I thought that my children would find it difficult (to speak Filipino), but they did well and received high marks because they know both Filipino and English.”

-Reading through their answers, I was comforted by the fact that most parents, if not all, would continue teaching their children the Filipino language
+Reading through their answers, I was comforted by the fact that most parents would continue to teach their kids the Filipino language abroad.

 But raising children does not start and end at home.
 Parents, the school, and the community play equally important parts in nurturing our children’s language skills.